Supplier tendering questions

 How do I find out about new business opportunities?

-Look at our website or keep an eye out for opportunities or follow SLDC on Twitter.
+Keep an eye out for opportunities on our website or follow us on twitter.com/SouthLakelandDC

 How do I put myself forward to be considered?